molevolworkshop/molevolworkshop.github.io/software/jetstream2024.md

 ### Using CLI

-I have not put a lot of effort into learning how to control things using the API from scripts because Exosphere makes all these operations pretty simple.
+I have not put a lot of effort into learning how to control things using the API from scripts because Exosphere makes many of these operations pretty simple.
 Thus, there are still a lot of TODO entries below.

 Most of these instructions come from the [Jetstream2 API tutorial](https://github.com/jlf599/JetstreamAPITutorial).